-From Taraba State to Benue, Kogi, Edo, Oyo, others, and now Enugu, the killing spree by the Fulani herdsmen has continued unabated, leading to the loss of many lives, properties and farmlands.
+From Taraba State to Benue, Kogi, Edo, Oyo, others, and now Enugu, the killing spree by the Fulani herdsmen have continued unabated, leading to the loss of many lives, properties and farmlands.
 The recent killings in Taraba and Enugu are quite a gory to behold.
-What on earth would warrant such dastardly act by the Fulanis?
+What on earth could warrant such dastardly act by the Fulanis?

 Enugu massacre is just one out of many horrendous cases perpetuated by the Fulani herdsmen.
 This incessant killing is now fully replicated across the whole country.
-Fulani people are known to be easy going and friendly (though they do not joke with their cattle), but a situation where extreme hatred is exhibited towards their host communities is a serious misnomer with the likelihood of more violence if this problem is left unsolved.
+Fulani people are known to be easy-going and friendly (though they do not joke with their cattle), but a situation where extreme hatred was exhibited towards their host communities is a serious misnomer with the likelihood of more violence with the problem left unsolved.

 This is really a disturbing trend after several mediation and peace talks with the herdsmen to embrace peace.
 Unfortunately, the various negotiations held in the past have not yielded a positive result.
 And to make matters worse, the attitude of the herdsmen is absolutely awkward.
-However, to be circumspect, the villagers or the host communities may be culpable too.
-Out of anger or displeasure with their unwelcome visitors (herdsmen), they might resort to hostile tendencies which may have ignited the whole attack.
+However, to be circumspect, the villagers or the host communities might be culpable too.
+Out of anger or displeasure with their unwelcome visitors (herdsmen), hostile tendencies could have ignited the whole attack.
 Such tendencies should be moderate and well-coordinated so as to prevent this type of unfortunate killings that occurred.
 Reprisal attack and counter-reprisal attack are the new phrases to better explain the dimension of this crisis.